-Article 1(m) VBER provides that selling to customers who have not been actively targeted by setting up one’s own website or online shop, irrespective of whether on an own server or hosted on a third party server, qualifies as passive sales, as it is a way to allow potential customers to reach a particular distributor.
-The use of a website may have effects that extend beyond the distributor's own territory and customer group, for instance, by enabling online purchases by customers located outside the physical trading area of the distributor.
-If, absent any active targeting by the distributor of a specific territory or customer group, a customer from that territory or customer group visits the website of a distributor and contacts the distributor, and if such contact leads to a sale, including delivery, this is considered passive selling, as the customer’s access to the distributor’s website stems from the effective use of the internet by the customer.
-The same applies if a customer opts to be kept automatically informed by the distributor and such information leads to a sale.
-Similarly, using search engine optimisation techniques on a website, namely using tools or techniques intended to improve the ranking of that website on search engines, is a form of passive selling.
+Article 1(1), point (m) of Regulation (EU) X sets out that, in the case of sales to customers in an exclusively allocated territory or customer group, sales to customers who have not been actively targeted by the seller are passive sales.
+For instance, setting up an online store is a form of passive selling, as it is a means to allow potential customers to reach the seller.
+The operation of an online store may have effects that extend beyond the seller's physical trading area, including by enabling online purchases by customers located in other territories or customer groups.
+Nonetheless, such purchases (including the delivery of the products) are passive sales, provided that the seller does not actively target the specific customer or the specific territory or customer group to which the customer belongs.
+The same applies where a customer opts to be kept automatically informed by the seller and such information leads to a sale.
+Similarly, the use of search engine optimisation, namely tools or techniques intended to improve the visibility or ranking of the online store in search engine results, or offering an app in an app store, are, in principle, means to enable potential customers to reach the seller and are therefore forms of passive selling.

-Conversely, offering on a website or online shop, language options different than the ones commonly used in the territory in which the distributor is established normally indicates that the distributor’s activities are directed at the territory in which that language is commonly used and thus amounts to a form of active selling.93 Offering

-93 Judgment in Cases C-585/08 and C-144/09, Peter Pammer v Reederei Karl Schlüter GmbH & Co.
-KG and Hotel Alpenhof GesmbH v Oliver Heller, ECLI:EU:C:2010:740, paragraph 93.
+Conversely, Article 1(1), point (l) of Regulation (EU) X sets out that in the case of sales to customers in an exclusively allocated territory or customer group, offering a

+135 See also paragraph 203.

+136 See also paragraph 208(e).

-on a website or online shop an English language option is not considered as indicating that the distributor’s activities are directed at English-speaking territories, as English are commonly used in EU Member States.
-Similarly, setting up one’s own website or online shop with a domain name corresponding to a territory other than the one in which the distributor is established is a form of active selling into that territory, while offering a website or online shop with a generic and non-country specific domain name is considered a form of passive selling.
+language option in an online store that is different from the languages commonly used in the territory in which the seller is established generally indicates that the seller is targeting the territory in which the language is commonly used and thus amounts to active selling137.
+However, offering an English language option in an online store does not as such indicate that the seller is targeting English-speaking territories, as English is widely understood and used throughout the Union.
+Similarly, establishing an online store with a top-level domain corresponding to a territory other than the one in which the seller is established is a form of active selling into that territory, whereas offering an online store with a generic and non-country specific domain name is a form of passive selling.